Python 1

 Course Structure

 Join us for our lively 1-hour live class each week!
-It’s going to be interactive and filled with valuable content.
+It will be interactive and filled with valuable content.
 I really encourage everyone to participate actively so we can all succeed together.
 You’ll find resources and assignments posted in Canvas to support your learning, so be sure to log in regularly to check your progress toward your personal goals.
 Each week, I’ll list the homework assignments in our course modules.
-During our sessions, we’ll go over lecture notes, chat about project progress, have a fun Q&A on Zoom, and review homework.
-I’m looking forward to seeing you grow in the realm of technology.
+During our sessions, we’ll review lecture notes, discuss project progress, have a Q&A on Zoom, and review homework.
+I look forward to seeing you grow in the field of technology.

 Who should enroll?

-This course is designed for 9th to 12th grade students who are passionate about technology and eager to understand how computers function behind the scenes.
-If you enjoy exploring the inner workings of technology, diving deep into tech concepts, and engaging in hands-on learning, this class is a great fit for you.
+This course is designed for 9th to 12th-grade students who are passionate about technology and eager to understand how computers function behind the scenes.
+If you enjoy exploring the inner workings of technology, delving into technical concepts, and engaging in hands-on learning, this course is a great fit for you.
 Whether you’re looking to enhance your skills for future studies or simply want to explore your tech interests, we welcome you to join us!

 Technology Requirements